-\paragraph{Limitations and future work} We have provided a proof of concept based on an over-simplified model of human memory \citep{anderson2000learning}.
-In particular, we have simplified the activation and decay functions, and the self-reinforcing effect of classification on persisting knowledge of class concepts.
+\paragraph{Limitations and future work.} We have provided a proof-of-concept using an over-simplified model of human memory \citep{anderson2000learning}.
+In particular, we have simplified the activation and decay functions and the self-reinforcing effect of classification on persisting knowledge of class concepts in an annotation task.
+Different error probability score functions other than sigmoid may better model the memory decay behavior of humans.
 Our approach to the characterization of human annotation error is also focused on cognition and ignorant of exogenous influences on cognition, including the physical and social environment \citep{hollnagel_cognitive_1998}.
-We do not claim that this study covers all types of human annotation error in stream processing; in particular, the knowledge modification problem posed by changes in streaming content.
-In focusing on serial effects we have ignored the effect of absolute time.
-Nevertheless, we have documented that blind-confidence in the human annotation as a gold standard is gravely erroneous, primarily by showing dramatic improvement in performance when the annotation is utilized with an appreciation for the human processes that generated it and might lead to errors.
-We hope that our framework provides the foundation for studying diverse types of annotation errors and causes, beyond text to image object recognition for a variety of stream processing applications , such as addressing burnout or inattentive worker errors in the future for human-AI teaming.
+We do not claim that this study covers all types of human annotation errors in stream processing, in particular, the knowledge modification problem posed by changes in streaming content.
+In focusing on serial effects, we have ignored the effect of absolute time.

-\paragraph{Reproducibility} We will release all human annotations and code implementations with the camera-ready version of this paper.